Institutional Research, Planning, and Assessment

 The Massachusetts Department of Higher Education provides key performance measures through its online Data Center which contains indicators for all fifteen community colleges and nine state universities in Massachusetts.
 Indicators for the community colleges are provided in the areas of: Tuition & Fees, Access and Affordability, Student Success and Completion, Meeting Regional Economic and Workforce Development Needs, Cost Effective Use of Resources, and Fundraising.
 Bristol also compiles Longitudinal Trends in an effort to review trends and develop strategies to improve our outcomes.

-It is the responsibility of any person holding a BCC sponsored event to capture information on non-BCC attendees using the Non-Credit HEIRS Instructions and Forms FY19.
+It is the responsibility of any person holding a BCC sponsored event to capture information on non-BCC attendees using the Non-Credit HEIRS Instructions and Form for FY19.
 On this form, attendees’ names, genders, and zip codes are recorded and subsequently entered into ARGOS for reporting purposes.
 This data collection initiative does not include BCC students, faculty, or staff.
 The Massachusetts Department of Higher Education requires the college to collect information on the number of attendees at non-credit education experiences held at any campus location or sponsored by the College at any off-site location.
 Once data entry has been completed, please initial, date, and return the form and accompanying attendee data to the Office of Institutional Research, Planning and Assessment.

 The College's Strategic Planning process and reporting is overseen by this department.
 Strategic Planning is performed by a representative committee of College faculty, staff, students, and administrators and creates the process for collecting results and benchmarks that address the College's mission and the Department of Higher Education's Vision Project goals.